rdaum/c256emu/README.md

   make
   ```

-The build will clone and install its own copy of the Google test framework and
+The build will clone and install its own copy of the Google test framework,
-the liblinenoise-ng library.
+the liblinenoise-ng library, and the 'jm' circular_buffer library.

 ## Using